sdpython/sdpython.github.io/doc/experimental-experiment/dev/_sources/auto_examples/plot_llama_diff_dort_301.rst

  .. code-block:: none

-    /home/xadupre/vv/this312/lib/python3.12/site-packages/torch/onnx/_internal/_exporter_legacy.py:107: UserWarning: torch.onnx.dynamo_export only implements opset version 18 for now.
+    /home/xadupre/vv/this312/lib/python3.12/site-packages/torch/onnx/_internal/_exporter_legacy.py:109: UserWarning: torch.onnx.dynamo_export only implements opset version 18 for now.
 If you need to use a different opset version, please register them with register_custom_op. warnings.warn(
-    Applied 17 of general pattern rewrite rules.
-    Applied 1 of general pattern rewrite rules.
+    /home/xadupre/vv/this312/lib/python3.12/site-packages/torch/onnx/_internal/fx/onnxfunction_dispatcher.py:505: FutureWarning: 'onnxscript.values.TracedOnnxFunction.param_schemas' is deprecated in version 0.1 and will be removed in the future.
+Please use '.op_signature' instead. self.param_schema = self.onnxfunction.param_schemas()